What are Aseptic Techniques in Microbiology?

 A laminar flow hood provides a highly sterile workspace by employing HEPA filters to remove 99.97% of airborne particles larger than 0.3 microns.
 These devices ensure a continuous flow of clean, ultra-filtered air into the work area.
 Laminar flow hoods are crucial in biosafety level 2 laboratories, where they are used for handling sensitive biological materials.

+One example of procedures requiring aseptic work are is inoculation.
+Inoculating agar plates and cultures is used to introduce microorganisms onto or into a growth medium.
+This process allows the microorganisms to grow and reproduce under controlled conditions.
 In this procedure, microorganisms are typically transferred using sterilized tools like a wire loop, micropipette, or swab.
 The agar plate serves as the growth medium for the microbes.
 Cultures may also be inoculated in liquid media within test tubes or flasks.
 Proper aseptic techniques, such as working near a Bunsen burner or in a laminar flow hood, are essential to ensure the growth of only the wanted organisms.

 Here is an example of a protocol for streaking microorganisms on an agar plate: